 "1st day of 5th grade.
 I was a crossing guard! what an honor.
 My mom always made me wear this outfit.
 I really didn't like it.
 Notice the matching socks and bow." (via)

-Yellow is good for
+Yellow is good for visibility when you direct the traffic.

-the road as mini-vans come
+Big Boss Lady on the road as mini-vans come to school in morning.

 Is it Go Fug Yourself that immortalized the phrase "tights are not pants"?